 - To make a healthier tuna salad, substitute Greek yogurt for half the mayonnaise.

-- To add more color, include ½ cup shredded carrots, two seeded and diced plum tomatoes or a handful of cherry tomatoes, and the pickles.
+- To add more color, include ½ cup shredded carrots, two seeded and diced plum tomatoes or a handful of cherry tomatoes

 - Not to get all crazy on ya, but you can substitute half or all of the tuna in this recipe with canned chickpeas to make a delicious chickpea salad with all of the other flavors the same.
 Mash the chickpeas roughly with a fork or potato masher, leaving lots of different-sized pieces.
 It works great, promise.